By Gina Morin, Design Intervention

-Understanding how to get online can be really confusing.
-There is a lot of web jargon out there and it can make your head spin.
+Understanding how to get online can be confusing.
+There is a lot of web jargon out there, and it can make your head spin.
 I find that the big name companies that sell you web services often don't do a great job of explaining it either.
-They use terms people don't know and often end up selling bundled packages that contain more than what you might even need.
+They use terms people don't know and usually end up selling bundled packages that contain more than what you might even need.
 The illustration above and the explanation below has helped make this process a little easier for my clients to understand and eliminate their feelings of unease about how it all comes together.

 1. Domain Name

 This is simply your address on the web.
 It's the www.mybusinessname.com address that you'll need to tell customers where to find you online.
 Think of your domain like your virtual street address.
 For example, customers can't come to your bricks-and-mortar business without knowing your street address, and it's the same thing for your website.

-There are lots of places online to purchase a domain, and the annual costs really vary depending on who you get it from and how you might bundle in with other things.
+There are lots of places online to purchase a domain, and the annual costs vary depending on who you get it from and how you might bundle in with other things.
 I personally like Google Domains.
 You can easily buy just the domain without it being bundled with things that you might not need.

 This is what customers see when they go to your domain name address.
 The website files are what make up the design, and it contains the navigation menu with all the pages that your website visitors can view and click on.
 Think of this as your virtual business building.
 When customers come to your physical place of business, they found you at your address (your domain name), and they walk into your store (your website) and the browse down each isle (the web pages).